confluentinc/ksql/design-proposals/klip-35-dynamic-processing-log-levels.md

 To unset the log level, the thread consuming the PLCT will set the log level for the specified logger to `null`.

-### Getting/Listing Log Levels
+### Querying Log Levels

-To get/list log levels, the ksql node receiving the request will list the local loggers in log4j and use them to populate the response.
+To query log levels, the ksql node receiving the request will list the local loggers in log4j and use them to populate the response.

 ## Test Plan
 In  addition to the usual unit testing, we’ll include an  integration test to validate that the processing log is populated correctly when the level is set.

 ## LOEs
-- ksqlDB syntax: 3 days
-- API endpoints: 4 days
-- implementation of the backend: 5 days
+- System table implementation: 10 days
 - adding node-level debug logging of the data seen at each node: 1 day
 - docs updates: 2 days

 ## Docs Updates
 - The processing log documentation should be updated to include these features.
 - The syntax reference should be updated to include the statements to set/get the log level.
-- The API docs should be updated to include the new API endpoints.